 Features a large center mirror with mirrored panels that fold out for multiple possible angles.
 Ideal for those with limited space who need an easy way to shave or apply makeup.
 Smaller side mirrors offer 2 times and 3 times magnification.

-Some customers received mirrors that appeared to be used.
+Some received mirrors that appeared to be used.
 A few reports of power issues after several months of use.

 A vanity mirror is most handy if you regularly put on makeup.